Trento

 Trento, (Note: /it/ /it/; Ladin and Trent; Trient /de/; Tria; Trea't; Trénto or Trènt; Tridentum.) also known in English as Trent, is a city on the Adige River in Trentino-Alto Adige/Südtirol in Italy.
-It is the capital of the autonomous province of Trento.
+It is the capital of the autonomous province of Trento (Trentino).
 In the 16th century, the city was the location of the Council of Trent.
 It was part of Austria and Austria-Hungary before it was annexed by Italy in 1919.
 With 118,142 inhabitants (2022), Trento is the third largest municipality in the Alps and second largest in the historical region of Tyrol.

-Trento is an educational, scientific, financial and political centre in Trentino-Alto Adige/Südtirol, in Tyrol and Northern Italy in general.
+Trento is an educational, scientific, financial and political centre in Trentino-Alto Adige/Südtirol, in Tyrol and in Northern Italy in general.
 The city contains a picturesque Medieval and Renaissance historic centre, with ancient buildings such as Trento Cathedral and the Castello del Buonconsiglio.

-Together with other Alpine towns Trento engages in the Alpine Town of the Year Association for the implementation of the Alpine Convention to achieve sustainable development in the Alpine Arc.
+Together with other Alpine towns, Trento engages in the Alpine Town of the Year Association for the implementation of the Alpine Convention to achieve sustainable development in the Alpine Arc.
 Trento was awarded the title of Alpine Town of the Year 2004.

 The city often ranks highly among Italian cities for quality of life, standard of living, and business and job opportunities, being ranked 3rd in 2023.
 Trento is also one of the nation's wealthiest and most prosperous cities, with its province being one of the richest in Italy, with a GDP per capita of €46,100 and a nominal GDP of €25.5 billion in 2023.

 The University of Trento, founded in 1962 as a Higher University Institute of Social Sciences, is one of the most prestigious medium-small Italian universities, with a strong international vocation.
 It ranks 1st among 'medium-sized' Universities in the Censis ranking and 2nd in the Il Sole 24 Ore ranking of Italian universities.

 The School of International Studies of the University of Trento is a member of the Association of Professional Schools of International Affairs (Apsia), a selected group of institutions for higher education in the field of international relations.
-It is the first, and currently unique, Italian institute and one of the few Europeans present in the club of the best international study schools in the world that form policy makers.
+It is the first, and currently only, Italian institute and one of the few European institutes in the club of the best international study schools in the world that form policy makers.

 In the last twenty years, thanks to the gradual creation of various research centers (Fondazione Bruno Kessler, Edmund Mach Foundation) and laboratories in the IT, engineering and sciences fields, Trento and its university have been nicknamed the "Silicon Valley of the Alps".